HomeUpdated to 2025 tax year

 CRA Reviews and Audits:

 The CRA has several types and levels of review.[1]
-A return may be selected for review for several reasons, including:
+A return may be selected randomly for review or result from such things as:

-During a review, the CRA may correct errors on their own or contact the taxpayer to request supporting documents, such as medical or charitable receipts, proof of rent, or evidence of self-employment income.
-If the review leads to changes, the CRA will issue a Notice of Reassessment.
+During a review, the CRA may correct errors on their own and issue a Notice of Reassessment.
+Or the CRA may contact a person to request supporting documents, such as medical or charitable receipts, proof of rent, or evidence of self-employment income.
+Or the CRA may ask a question.
+After reviewing the response the CRA will issue a Notice of Reassessment if a change is made.

-Both the Income Tax Act and the Ontario Taxation Act, 1997 require taxpayers to keep records in a form that allows the CRA to determine taxes payable.
-If the CRA challenges a deduction or credit, the taxpayer must provide compelling evidence to support their claim.
+Both the Income Tax Act and the Ontario Taxation Act, 2007 require taxpayers to keep records to support the calculation of taxes.
+If the CRA challenges a deduction or credit, a taxpayer must provide compelling evidence to support their claim.

-When the CRA requests receipts or issues a Notice of Reassessment, they send a letter.
+When the CRA or issues a Notice of Reassessment, they send a letter.
 If the taxpayer is not registered for email communication, the letter is mailed.
-If they are signed up for email, they receive a short notification prompting them to check their My Account mail; the email does not describe the content.
-Failing to check My Account could leave the taxpayer unaware of requests or reassessments, and interest may accrue if the reassessment results in an amount owing.
-Emails from the CRA should not be ignored.
+If signed up for email notifications they will receive a short email prompting them to check their My Account mail.
+Failing to check My Account could leave a person unaware of a request for information, or a reassessment, or an amount owing.
+Emails from the CRA should not be ignored!

 An audit is different from a review.
-It is a formal process involving a detailed examination of a taxpayer’s records to ensure compliance with tax laws.
+It typically involves a detailed examination of a taxpayer’s records to ensure compliance with tax laws.
 Audits can be conducted at the CRA’s office (“desk audit”) or at the taxpayer’s home or business (“field audit”).

 Penalties for late filing of a tax return:

-If a return is filed late, the penalty is 5% of the tax owing, plus 1% for each full month the return is late, up to a maximum of 12 months (totaling 17%).
+If a return is filed late the CRA will apply a penalty of 5% of the tax owing, plus 1% for each full month the return is late, up to a maximum of 12 months (totaling 17%).

 If the CRA specifically requires a return to be filed and a penalty was applied for any of the previous three tax years, the penalty increases to 10% of the tax owing, plus 2% for each full month the return is late, up to 20 months (maximum 50%).